willosbourne/personal-site/profile/content/home/teaching.md

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
 title = "Skills"
-subtitle = "kinda?"
+subtitle = "and Tools"

 # Order that this section will appear in.
 weight = 60

 +++

-Heres a list of things for no real reason other than having a test list

-Boop doop:
+Languages of Proficiency:

+- Javascript
+- HTML
+- CSS
+- C#
+- C++
+- SQL

+Frameworks and Libraries:

+- Angular JS
+- Node.js
+- Sequelize

+Tools:

+- Visual Studio
+- VS Code
-- yeet
+- Postman
-- yeet yeet
+- Slack
-- yeet yeet yeet
+- Quip